marlaman/DebateTree/README.md

 # DebateTree
 A langchain app to visualise a debate using LLMs and Langchains.
 Inspired by Tree-of-Thought reasoning.
-I believe that efficient debate is a tool to reach the truth.

 ```mermaid
 graph TB